murataka/watchX/README.md

 ## This library was forked from
 https://github.com/MLXXXp/ArduboyTones

-The following text is a from the main library .
+The following text is from the main library .

 # The ArduboyTones Library